jpoechill/CallForCode/docs/README.md

 ### Codepen Examples

-My intention is to illustrate how I have understood problems and solutions for the core functionality of the .
+My intention is to illustrate how I have understood problems and solutions for the core functionality.
+The motivation behind using Local Storage is two-fold:
+  - We want to avoid losing filled form data upon browser refresh
+  - It helps to synchronize state updates (which has been helpful during development) since `setState` is an asynchronous operation.

 - <a href="https://codepen.io/vishalbakshi/pen/ZEzQaOE?editors=1010">Text Input React Form Example</a>
   - This represents how the Survivor Application currently handles inputs to the majority of form elements.
 Please open your browser's developer tools to watch local storage update.